Murri people

 Murri is a demonym for Aboriginal Australians of modern-day Queensland and north-western New South Wales.
 For some people and organisations, the use of Indigenous language regional terms is an expression of pride in their heritage.
 The term includes many ethno-linguistic groups within the area, such as the Kamilaroi (Gamilaraay) and Yuggera (Jagera) peoples.

 Many Murri people play rugby league, and the annual Murri Rugby League Carnival is a big event in the sporting calendar.

 History

 Many Murri were forcibly removed from their land, and placed on missions and Aboriginal reserves with other tribes with whom their relations may not have been friendly.
 From 1900 until 1972, a substantial number of Murri children became part of the Stolen Generations.

 Along with all Australian Aboriginal people they were given suffrage in 1962 for federal elections, along with free access to Musgrave Park.

-They now own and operate the Murri radio network.
+The radio station Murri Country has been broadcast since 6 April 1993.
+It is operated by Brisbane Indigenous Media Association Ltd.